 Setting Reasonable Goals

 The first of these four areas involves no supplements and is a critical component in avoiding failing to get back in shape.
-If you look at my blog from a few years ago, you will find the details behind the setting and achieving your goals.
+If you look at my blog from a few years ago, you will find the details behind setting and achieving your goals.
 The simple steps are:

 1. Define your goal